pnemere/NucHTPC/README.md

 ## HTPC - Hardware video decoding issues

-One disappointment with this setup was that it turns out that on Linux, both Chrome and Firefox browsers (and apparently Opera too) have completely disabled hardware video decoding!
-This means a slower NUC like mine struggles to decode 1080P video streamed over the internet (Netflix or Youtube).
+One disappointment with this setup and Linux in general was that it turns out that on Linux, both Chrome and Firefox browsers (and apparently Opera too) have completely disabled hardware video decoding!
+This means a slower NUC like mine can struggle to decode 1080P video streamed over the internet (Netflix or Youtube).
+720P or lower is usually fine though.

 It sounds like Chrome may be working towards allowing hardware decoding via VA-API, but that was posted late 2017, it's now mid 2018, so we may need to fiddle.

-Installing video players and playing 1080 or 4K content locally is fine, because the player software is able to access hardware.
+Installing video players such as VLC and playing 1080 or 4K content locally is fine, because the player software is able to access hardware.

-Besides this, Linux is great for running a NAS-like setup with the ability to act as a HTPC
+Besides this, Linux is great for running a NAS-like setup with the ability to act as a HTPC.

 ## HTPC - Software

-Kodi (https://kodi.tv) seems to be the go-to HTPC software that people install on Windows or Linux based HTPCs.
+**Kodi** (https://kodi.tv) seems to be the go-to HTPC software that people install on Windows or Linux based HTPCs.
 I've previously ran OpenELEC (https://openelec.tv/) which is a custom Linux OS that comes with Kodi already installed in a "kiosk" like mode, where it starts on bootup.
 This worked well enough, but I find it limiting to only be able to browse giant menu options and need to use a remote with up/down/left/right buttons.

 Instead I prefer to have a more desktop-like OS and control the mouse with my phone, using Missing Link (something I wrote/maintain http://peaklabs.net/)

-To play videos, I prefer to install VLC.
+To play videos, I prefer to install **VLC**.
 Sure Kodi shows DVD covers for movies and all that, but personally I don't need it.
 Missing Link works with Kodi setups too though!

 Lubuntu comes pre-installed with Firefox and Transmission (a bit torrent client) so no need to worry about these.